raguay/CopyToNotePad/README.md

 Select a file, press `<cmd> p`, type `copy to notepad`, and press enter.
 The file will be copied to the notepad that has been setup.

 Use the `set notepad number` to set the notepad that notes will be copied to.
-Use the command `toggle append` to append or overwrite the notepad.
+Use the command `set notepad append` to append or overwrite the notepad.

 ### Features